teapour

 Wine: Symbolism in Every Drop

 Wine pouring customs are laden with symbolism.
-From the Jewish tradition of pouring wine on the ground to cleanse the glass to the belief that getting the last drop may signify bad luck for seeking marriage.
-During Seder, 16 wine drops are intentionally spilled so that “one may not recite a blessing over a cup of punishment.”
-And when the drops of wine associated with punishment have left the glass, it can be raised in celebration!
-On the other hand, in Italy, it's considered bad luck to pour the last drop of wine in a bottle to someone single and looking for love.
+Consider the Jewish tradition of pouring wine on the ground to cleanse the glass.
+Or the belief that getting the last drop may signify bad luck for seeking marriage.
+During Seder, 16 wine drops are spilling intentionally so that “one may not recite a blessing over a cup of punishment.”
+And when the drops of wine associated with punishment have left the glass, it is raised in celebration!
+On the other hand, in Italy, it’s considered bad luck to pour the last drop of wine in a bottle to someone single and looking for love.

 Gatorade: A Splash of Victory

-The "Gatorade shower" is a modern tradition in sports, born in 1984 when the New York Giants celebrated big wins with a drenching of the coach by pouring the entire Gatorade cooler over the coach's head.
-It's a playful and spirited pouring tradition that signifies triumph and camaraderie.
+The “Gatorade shower” is an exciting, modern tradition in sports.
+It started in 1984 when the New York Giants celebrated a huge win by a drenching of the coach.
+The whole team poured the entire Gatorade cooler over the coach’s head!
+It’s a playful and spirited pouring tradition that signifies triumph and camaraderie.
+But requires teamwork to pull off and get away with it!

 Mead: From Medieval Tables to Modern Celebrations

 Mead, the honey wine, has a rich history intertwined with medieval customs.
-From the four-handled cup passed around at feasts to the Irish tradition of hot mead for newlyweds, this ancient drink adds a touch of sweetness to celebrations, even lending its name to the "honeymoon."
+A unique, four-handled cup passes around at feasts in Celtic tradition.
+This Irish tradition of pouring hot mead for newlyweds adds a touch of sweetness to celebrations, even lending its name to the “honeymoon.”